What type of editing do I need?

 The most important thing for you to do is to make sure the document is as clean as you can get it before sending it to me.
 If you are hiring me for a copy edit, my fee will be based on how much work I believe your manuscript will need.
 The messier it is, the more time it will take me and the more it will cost you.
 Also, an editor won’t catch every error.
 The fewer errors you have to begin with, the fewer will be left after the edit.
 You should run your word processor’s spell-checker through the manuscript and review it yourself at least once for errors before sending it to me.

-If I am doing a developmental edit for you, spelling errors and typos aren’t as important, but I will be better able to focus on the story issues if there aren’t many distracting errors.
+If I am doing a manuscript evaluation for you, spelling errors and typos aren’t as important, but I will be better able to focus on the story issues if there aren’t many distracting errors.
 You should still plan to spell-check and review your manuscript before sending it off.
 And make sure the story itself is as tight as you can make it before you get a developmental edit.

 How does the editing process work?

-For developmental editing, I will make two passes through your manuscript, taking notes about the major issues I find.
+For a manuscript evaluation, I will make two passes through your manuscript, taking notes about the major issues I find.
 In a fiction manuscript, this would include topics such as plot, pacing, character development, dialogue, and point of view.
 In a nonfiction manuscript, I would be looking at the order of chapters, whether your claims are backed up effectively, if there are areas that bog down, and other developmental concerns.
 I will return to you a revision letter detailing any issues I found in your manuscript and offering suggestions for your next draft.
 This letter will vary in length based on the length and complexity of your manuscript, but is typically between 6–15 pages long.

 For line editing and copy editing, I also make two passes through your manuscript with an author review between them.
 I will mark my edits using the Track Changes and Comments features in Word.
 When I complete my first pass, I will send it you and you will accept or reject my edits, do any suggested rewriting that you feel is appropriate, and answer any questions I have asked in the comments.
 Then you will send a clean copy back to me for a second pass.
 I will go through your manuscript again, marking any additional edits that I find.
 If you will not be able to return a clean copy to me within 48 hours, there may be a delay before I can complete your second pass.